javascript-tutorial/en.javascript.info/1-js/10-modules/01-modules-intro/article.md

     ```html run
     <script type="module">
     *!*
-      alert(button); // HTMLButtonElement: the script can 'see' elements below
+      alert(typeof button); // object: the script can 'see' the button below
     */!*
       // as modules are deferred, the script runs after the whole page is loaded
     </script>

     <script>
     *!*
-      alert(button); // Error: button is undefined, the script can't see elements below
+      alert(typeof button); // Error: button is undefined, the script can't see elements below
     */!*
       // regular scripts run immediately, before the rest of the page is processed
     </script>